Call for Scores 2019:

 Arrangements of pre-existing works within the composer’s catalog are allowed so long as they adhere to the above requirements.
 Arrangements of other composers’ works are ineligible.

-A note on alto saxophone submissions: Special consideration will be given to works of moderate difficulty suitable for undergraduate and advanced high school players.
+Special consideration will be given to works of moderate difficulty suitable for undergraduate and advanced high school players.

 How to Submit